tc39/proposal-intl-messageformat/README.md

 ```

 The `Intl.MessageFormat` constructor creates `MessageFormat` instances for a given locale,
-`MessageFormatOptions` and optional set of `Resource`s.
-The exact interface for
+`MessageFormatOptions` and an optional set of `Resource`s.
+The remaining operations are
-`MessageFormatOptions` is still under development by the MF2.0 working group.
-The `Scope`
-provides lookup for variable references used for formatting.
-It is also still under
-development by the working group.
+defined on `MessageFormat` instances.

+The interfaces for `MessageFormatOptions`, `Scope` and `ResolvedOptions` will be defined
+by the MF2.0 data model. `MessageFormatOptions` contains configuration options for the
+creation of `MessageFormat` instances.
+The `Scope` object is used to lookup variable
+references used in the `Message`.
+The `ResolvedOptions` object contains the options
+resolved during the construction of the `MessageFormat` instance.

 ```
   interface MessageFormatOptions { }